frictionlessdata/website/site/software/README.md

 <big><strong>Open source software for working with data.</strong></big>

-The Frictionless Data projects provides a rich set of open source software for working with data.
+The Frictionless Data project provides a rich set of open source software for working with data.
 There are tools, a visual application, and software for many programming platforms.

 :::tip
-This document is an overview of the Frictionless Software - for more in-depth information, please click on one of the software items below and you will be redirected to a corresponding documentation site.
+This document is an overview of the Frictionless Software - for more in-depth information, please click on one of the software items below and you will be redirected to the corresponding documentation site.
 :::

-## Coding Software
+## Code and Software Libraries

-The Frictionless Data project provides various frameworks and libraries for low-level data interactions.
+The Frictionless Data project provides various frameworks and libraries for interacting with data.
 If you want to use or write Frictionless code, this section is for you.

 <div class="main-section black-text">
 <div class="features flex flex-row flex-wrap py-4">